 Recipe FAQ

-With the measurement described in the Korean zucchini pancake recipe below, we get approximately 4 normal size pancakes or 2 large size pancakes.
-The smaller size pancake turns crispy than the larger ones, as it has the more outer area covered with cooking oil.
+With the measurement described in the Korean zucchini pancake recipe below, we get approximately four regular-size pancakes or two large-sized pancakes.
+The smaller pancake turns crispy than the larger ones, with a more outer area covered with cooking oil.

-To speed up the cooking time, make the larger pancake, and cut into small-sized portions before serving.
+To speed up the cooking time, make the enormous pancake and cut it into small-sized portions before serving.

 Can I make this savory pancake in advance?

-Yes, this pancake is freezer friendly.
+Yes, this pancake is freezer-friendly.
 Make and allow it to reach room temperature.
-Then cover each with a lining paper.
-And freeze to use for upto 3 months.
+Then, cover each with a lined paper.
+And freeze to use for up to 3 months.

 Can I prepare for zucchini in advance?